microsoft/call-center-ai/README.md

 ## Deployment

-Some prerequisites are needed to deploy the solution.
+Some local prerequisites are needed to deploy the solution.

 [Prefer using GitHub Codespaces for a quick start.](https://codespaces.new/microsoft/call-center-ai?quickstart=1) The environment will setup automatically with all the required tools.